 - oceans will become more acidic (very high confidence)

 - snow depths will decline (very high confidence)

 - extreme rainfall events will become more intense (high confidence).

 - In southern mainland Australia, winter and spring rainfall is projected to decrease (high confidence), but increases are projected for Tasmania in winter (medium confidence).

-- In eastern Australia, there is high confidence that in the near future (2030) natural variability will predominate over trends due to greenhouse gas emissions.
+- In eastern Australia, there is high confidence that in the near future (2030) natural variability will predominate over trends caused by greenhouse gas emissions.
+This means that while the trend is skewing the natural variability towards winter decreases, it will be relatively minor compared to the natural seasonal and annual changes, so continuing to manage for large natural variability will still be appropriate.
 For late in the century (2090), there is medium confidence in a winter rainfall decrease.